Home Loan Experts

 • Music licence: This varies from state to state but in most cases you’ll need music licences from the Australian Performing Rights Association and Phonographic Performance Company of Australia if you’re playing recorded music.

 • Noise restrictions: For example, exhaust fans and air-conditioners aren’t typically permitted near residential premises if they can be heard within a neighbour’s living areas.
-For a hostel, trying to keeping noise to an acceptable level in suburban areas can be much more challenging than if the property were located in a metro area.
+For a hostel, trying to keep noise to an acceptable level in suburban areas can be much more challenging than if the property were located in a metro area.

 For a complete list of permits and codes of practice, search the Australian Business Licence Information System (ABLIS).